robguevarra/gh-website/ProjectDocs/Build_Notes/active/user-auth-migration_phase3-8_onboarding-and-invite.md

 # User Auth Migration - Phase 3-8: Onboarding and Invite

-## Current State & Next Actions (Update)
-- The previous migration (Phase 3-2) only included users with existing Supabase Auth accounts.
-- Many unified profiles do not yet have Supabase Auth accounts and cannot log in.
-- **Next:**
+## [NEXT STEP: 2024-06-09] Complete Legacy User Migration for Full Data Unification
+- The next step is to identify all emails in Xendit and Systemeio that are NOT present in `auth.users` or `unified_profiles`.
-  - Create Supabase Auth users for all remaining unified profiles (legacy users).
+- Bulk-create Supabase Auth users for these missing emails.
-  - Send onboarding/invitation emails with default password and require password reset on first login.
-  - After onboarding, re-run the migration for profiles, transactions, and enrollments to ensure all users and their data are included.
+- Re-run the migration scripts to populate `unified_profiles`, `transactions`, and `enrollments` for all users.
+- This will ensure the unified schema is complete and the dashboard/analytics are accurate.
+- After this, validate with the provided QA queries and only then proceed to onboarding/invite.

+## [UPDATE: 2024-06-09] Decoupling Migration from Onboarding/Invite
+**We are now separating the user migration from the onboarding/invite process.**

+- All legacy users will be migrated into Supabase Auth and linked to unified profiles, but onboarding/invite emails will NOT be sent until the site and email marketing systems are ready.
+- Each migrated user will be flagged as 'pending onboarding' in metadata.
+- This allows us to complete the dashboard, QA, and all business logic with real data, without inviting users to an unfinished product.
+- When the site is ready, we will run a separate onboarding/invite phase to send emails and require password resets.

+## [2024-06-10] Temporary Admin Controls for Migration & QA

+- Added two temporary admin buttons to the dashboard overview UI:
+  1. **Manual Sync**: Triggers a backend sync/migration process to update unified tables (`unified_profiles`, `transactions`, `enrollments`) with the latest data from Xendit and systemeio.
+Ensures all new/changed records are processed.
+Intended for use during build/testing to keep data fresh.
+  2. **Check Email Conflicts**: Runs a conflict check to identify users who are marked as PAID/SETTLED in Xendit but not tagged as PaidP2P in systemeio.
+Flags these for review or auto-tagging.
+Supports QA and data integrity during migration.

+- Both buttons are visible in the dashboard header, show loading states, and display toast notifications.
+Currently, they use placeholder logic; backend API integration is the next step.

+- These controls are for admin/build use only and will be removed or restricted in production.

+---

 ## Task Objective
-Ensure all unified profiles in the new data model have corresponding Supabase Auth accounts, enabling all users to log in.
+Ensure all unified profiles in the new data model have corresponding Supabase Auth user accounts, enabling all users to log in.
 Implement onboarding and invitation flows, including default password assignment, required password reset, and integration with email marketing.

 ## Current State Assessment
 - Unified profiles have been created from Xendit and Systemeio data.